arunpatyal/sumologic-pagerduty/README.md

 3. Initialize the Terraform working directory by running `terraform init`.
 This will install the required Terraform providers i.e. Sumo Logic Terraform Provider and Pagerduty Terraform Provider.
 4. Update the placeholder values in pagerduty.auto.tfvars so they correspond with your Sumo Logic and Pagerduty environments.
 See the list of input parameters below.

-### Step 2: Deploy SDO Solution
+### Step 2: Deploy Pagerduty Solution

-To deploy Sumo Logic - SDO Solution, navigate to the directory sumologic-solution-templates/software-development-observability-terraform and execute the below commands:
+To deploy Sumo Logic - Pagerduty Solution, navigate to the directory and execute the below commands:

 ```
 $ terraform plan